tvalencia/SpaceMath/SpaceMath/Installation.md

 Unzip the folder inside $UserBaseDirectory/Applications

-This should install SpaceMathApp on your system.
+This should install SpaceMath on your system.